doocs/leetcode/solution/0200-0299/0295.Find Median from Data Stream/README_EN.md

 ## Description

 <p>The <strong>median</strong> is the middle value in an ordered integer list.
-If the size of the list is even, there is no middle value and the median is the mean of the two middle values.</p>
+If the size of the list is even, there is no middle value, and the median is the mean of the two middle values.</p>

 <ul>
 	<li>For example, for <code>arr = [2,3,4]</code>, the median is <code>3</code>.</li>